 If a federal tax return is rejected for a dependent SSN/Name Control mismatch, the return can be re-transmitted and accepted by the IRS if the Imperfect Return Election is made.
 This election can only be made if the original return rejected with reject code SEIC-F1040-501-02 or R0000-504-02.
 Returns transmitted with the Imperfect Return Election will be acknowledged by the IRS with the acknowledgement code E (Exception).
-Returns transmitted with the Imperfect Return Election are not eligible for bank products.
-You will need to collect any fees for these returns up-front.

 NOTE: The IRS will send a notice to the taxpayer advising them of any changes made as a result of the Imperfect Return Election.
 Ensure that changes made by the IRS due to the election are corrected in the taxpayer's tax return so that the proper dependent information pulls forward next year.

 To make the Imperfect Return Election in the tax program, from the main menu of the tax return select:

 - Enter hidden Option 15 (or, 16 depending on the year)

 - Select Yes when asked if you want to send the return electronically as an imperfect return.